This article will help you quickly compare and evaluate the best QA automation tools for quality assurance testing.

 Telerik Studio starts at $2,499 for a perpetual license and has a free trial and a free demo.

-UFT One is designed to accelerate the end-to-end testing of 200+ enterprise apps, technologies, and environments.
+UFT One is designed to accelerate the end-to-end testing of 200+ enterprise apps, technologies, and environments, including web, desktop, mobile, Delphi, SAP, Apache Flex, Java, Oracle, and many more.
 Users can build and automate tests with AI-based capabilities and intelligent test automation for greater DevOps productivity and resilience.
+UFT can also be used for business process testing.

-UFT One scored well in Usability, as it uses VB script as opposed to a high-level programming language.
-Furthermore, the tool supports all automation frameworks: keyword-driven testing, data-driven testing, modular and hybrid approaches.
+UFT One scored well in Usability, as it uses Visual Basic script (VB script) as opposed to a high-level programming language.
+Furthermore, the tool supports all automation frameworks: keyword driven testing, data-driven testing, modular, and hybrid approaches.

 Their source control could use some work, although it did improve a bit when GIT integration was introduced.
 Additionally, it was quite difficult to set up mobile app integration.